-In the area of home decor, determining the right size for an area rug is one of those subjects up for hot debate.
-Whether you side with the low-profile minimalists or the color-loving maximalists, the area rugs in your home should have a size that satisfies your decorative as well as functional needs.
-Use these area rug guidelines to give you a rough idea of decorating strategies, but also look at how your area rug changes your unique space.
+When it comes to home decor, determining the right size area rug is one of those subjects up for debate.
+Whether you side with the low-profile minimalists or the color-loving maximalists, the area rugs in your home should have a size and color that satisfies your decorative as well as functional needs.
+Use these guidelines to create a decorating strategy and to give your space a unique look.

-Arrange the furnishings, accessories and wall art in the room first.
-Then you have a clearer picture of how the colors and finishes work in the room and what size of area rug would complement the look best.
-Use a tape measure to get an exact size before you go shopping.
+Arrange the furnishings, accessories, and wall art in the room first.
+Then you will have a clearer picture of how the colors and finishes work in the room, and what size of area rug would complement the look best.
+Use a tape measure to get an exact size before you start shopping.
 When measuring the space, keep this general rule in mind: All four legs of a piece of furniture should either be on or off the rug.

 Create symmetry with larger pieces of furniture.
 If you intend for an area rug to lie underneath a dining room table, it should extend the full length and width of the table, plus enough space for chairs to be easily pulled in and out.
 If you are using an area rug underneath your bed, allow it to extend prominently on either side of the bed, typically nearly two feet on either side for a king-size bed.

 Remember the area rug's intended purpose.
 If it serves as the room's focal point, a rug in a larger size with prominent patterns or colors can make a bold statement.
 If an area rug sets off vignettes of space within an open floor plan, make sure it complements the scale of the surrounding furniture and the shades of the wall colors to give the space a finished look.
 Some area rugs serve as play surfaces for young children, so surfaces should cover enough space for rolling around and spilling out toys.